‘Survivor’ Season 35 Cast: Meet The Heroes, Healers & Hustlers

 This season of Survivor: Heroes v.
 Healers v.
 Hustlers will feature 18 castaways, divided into three groups based on how they are perceived by others — heroes are known for their courage and commitment; healers are known for their selfless work, and hustlers are known for their work ethic.
 But which group can outwit, outplay and outlast each other?

 In honor other of the 35th season, host Jeff Probst and the three tribes are heading back to Fiji where alliances will be formed and broken.
 Here’s the full cast of season 35 of Survivor.
+You can also see their photos in our gallery here.

 “LEVU”- HEROES TRIBE